 - Market-oriented supply-side policies are more effective as a long-term solution to increase productivity and competition while promoting a conducive environment for I and thus EG, rather than a short-term solution to reverse a recession.

-These are samples of what Mr Hong provides to his students.
-School teachers who wish to use these materials can submit a request to Mr Hong.
-Here are Selected Past Singapore-Cambridge GCE A Level Economics Essay Questions and Answers.
+These are samples of what Mr Kelvin Hong provides to his students.
+Many of his students produce top-scoring essays, which become showcase in schools.
+To get your hands on all these top-quality economics essays, join our economics tuition programme today!
+School teachers who wish to use these materials can also submit a request here.
+Do also check out Selected Past Singapore-Cambridge GCE A Level Economics Essay Questions and Answers.